JoaKing08/Town-Of-Us-JK/README.md

 -----------------------
 # Bug / Suggestions
-If you have any bugs or any need to contact me, join the [Discord Server](https://discord.gg/ugyc4EVUYZ) or create a ticket on GitHub.
+If you have any bugs or any need to contact me, join the [Discord Server](https://discord.gg/EWSkUD2SaD) or create a ticket on GitHub.

 -----------------------
 # Credits & Resources
 [Reactor](https://github.com/NuclearPowered/Reactor) - The framework of the mod\
 [BepInEx](https://github.com/BepInEx) - For hooking game functions\
+[Town-Of-Us-R](https://github.com/eDonnes124/Town-Of-Us-R) - For base version of the mod\
 [Among-Us-Sheriff-Mod](https://github.com/Woodi-dev/Among-Us-Sheriff-Mod) - For the Sheriff role.\
 [Among-Us-Love-Couple-Mod](https://github.com/Woodi-dev/Among-Us-Love-Couple-Mod) - For the inspiration of Lovers role.\
 [ExtraRolesAmongUs](https://github.com/NotHunter101/ExtraRolesAmongUs) - For the Engineer & Medic roles.\